-Conditional analysis further reveals that hurdle rates are relatively less important for firms that report capital constraints (45.0% vs. 20.0%).16 This result is intuitive.
+Conditional analysis further reveals that hurdle rates are relatively less important for firms that report capital constraints (45.0% vs. 20.0%).21 This result is intuitive.
 When resources are limited, projects compete for their share of a fixed amount of capital.
 Therefore, firms are not able to undertake all NPV-positive projects, and the approval decision should be based on the relative profitability of the projects.
 However, because a firm commits itself to fund projects that meet or exceed its hurdle rate, it may be less useful for capital-constrained firms; the firm would have to employ an iterative process of determining the hurdle rate that matches capital supply and demand.
-Finally, CFO characteristics are important for the budgeting measure of choice.
-CFOs with short tenures find NPV (79.3% vs. 59.6%) and sensitivity analyses (74.1% vs. 54.4%) relatively more important than their peers with long tenures.

-15 See Gup and Norwood III.
-(1982), Fuller and Kerr (1981), or Weston (1973) for the use of divisional costs of capital in multidivision firms.
+20 See Gup and Norwood III.
+(1982), Fuller and Kerr (1981), or Weston (1973) for the use of divisional costs of capital in multi-division firms.

-16 IRR and hurdle rate are related, both rules do not quantify absolute dollar contributions to firm value.
+21 IRR and hurdle rate are related, both rules do not quantify absolute dollar contributions to firm value.
 The IRR is the discount rate at which the project NPV is equal to zero.
 The hurdle rate, on the other hand, is the minimum rate (communicated ex-ante) that the firm mandates to earn when investing in a project.